HoSooHui/aiap12-Ho-Soo-Hui-505J/README.md

     #               (10) Summary and Interpretation

-    A total of 5 models, on Knn and Decision tree were fitted and validated.
+    A total of 5 models, on Knn and Decision Tree were fitted and validated.
-    Below is (10) Summary and interpretation:
+    Below is '(10) Summary and interpretation':

     #====================================================================================================================
     # (10) Summary and Interpretation